Moscow cancels QR code COVID-19 restriction for bars and restaurants

 Sobyanin, speaking on state television, said the situation had improved and the rate of vaccination had sped up in the capital, meaning the restriction could therefore be relaxed.

-“Starting from the 19th, we are cancelling mandatory QR codes in catering (establishments),” Sobyanin said.
+“Starting from the 19th, we are cancelling mandatory QR codes in catering,” Sobyanin said.
 “This is an important decision, I had a lot of appeals from businesses and public organisations.”

 The relaxation will also apply to restaurants in the wider Moscow region, news agencies cited the regional governor as saying, and restaurant owners will be free to decide whether or not they check customers’ QR codes.